-The medical community are constantly searching for new ways to communicate the effect of drug actions, cellular activities and immune responses.
-Animation can open a window to new worlds, allowing the viewer to explore the fine detail of a subject.
+The medical, pharma and healthcare community are constantly searching for new ways to communicate the effect of drug actions, cellular activities and immune responses.
+A medical animation can open a window to new worlds, allowing the viewer to explore the fine detail of a subject.

 3D animation is an incredibly effective tool for realising scenes never before witnessed by the naked eye.
 A great example of this in action can be seen in Mechanism of Disease (MOD) and Mode of Action (MOA) animations.